|

 Once the radio stops lighting up, even if you get the original

-in this funny mode which prevents it booting up.
-We have found no way
+it is corrupted and stuck in this funny mode which prevents it

 construction and poor design is the main reason why the Logic IR100